electricimp/AWSSNS/README.md

 **Note: [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) must be included before the AWSSQS library to make it work.**

-Amazon SNS is a fully managed pub/sub messaging service that makes it easy to decouple and scale microservices, distributed systems, and serverless applications.
-With SNS, you can use topics to decouple message publishers from subscribers, fan-out messages to multiple recipients at once, and eliminate polling in your applications.
-This class can be used to perform actions on the AWS SNS service.

 ## Class Usage

 ### constructor(region, accessKeyId, secretAccessKey)